neusinn/digilab-aws/aws-cdk-ex/README.md

  In the AWS console open EC2- Dashboard and navigate to loadbalancer demo-Digilab-LB and copy the DNS name.
  Open a browser and paste the DNS name to go to the website.

- Or use the Elastic IP that are allocated to the Public subnet.

 ## Hints:
  1. After adding modules in setup.py and run pip install -r requirements.txt
  2. **Cleanup unused cdresources with `$ cdk destroy`** !
 Otherwise you get charged